DanielSuchkov/xray/README.md

 # Done
 * MIS
 * Distance fields
+* CPU multithread path tracing

 # In progress
+* BDPT with full path join on CPU

+# Roadmap
+* BDPT with MIS on CPU
+* PT on GPU
+* BDPT on GPU
-* BDPT with MIS
+* BDPT with MIS on GPU

-# Todo
+* SBDPT on CPU
-* CPU multithread path tracing
+* SBDPT with MIS on CPU
-* OpenCL path tracing
+* SBDPT on GPU
+* SBDPT with MIS on GPU
 * BSDF
 * BSSRDF
 * Tonemapping